 Pastel Landscapes (2018 – 2019)

-Over the course of 2018 and 2019 I travelled to Morocco, Indonesia and Vietnam.
+Over the course of 2018 and 2019 I travelled to the United States, Morocco, Indonesia and Vietnam.
 There, I took pictures of beautiful spots in cities that are easily overlooked.
 With the series, i tried to capture abstract beauty in unexpected and deteriorating places.
-While travelling, I tried to capture a certain aesthetic, which I found in architecture, light and pastel colours.
+While travelling, I tried to capture a certain minimalist aesthetic, which I found in architecture, sunlight, shadow and pastel colours.
 With the series, I reflect on society in a global future in which more and more people live in a concrete jungle.
 Inspired by Edward Hopper and Singaporean photographer Nguan, I wandered through busy city districts to look for quiet beauty in the middle of the vibrant city life.
+I consider the project as an anamoly in my portfolio that reflects the joy I feel for travelling, for it doesn’t tackle the same dark themes.
 Creators by Vice published a Dutch article on my Moroccan photos, which you can find here.